ohsu-cedar-comp-hub/AMLClock/README.md

             time="04:00:00",
             gres="disk:1024",
             mem_mb=4000
+    ```

-Want to know if your resource requests were good?
+Want to know if your resource requests were appropriate?

 Refer to the SlurmJobAssessment tool [here](https://github.com/ohsu-cedar-comp-hub/SlurmStats)